 General Information

 Sawbill Lake Entry Point #38 is in the Tofte District of the Boundary Waters Canoe Area Wilderness (BWCA or BWCAW) at the southernmost edge of the wilderness.
-It offers access the heart of the BWCAW via a seemingly unlimited number of routes.
-Trips can be designed to be almost ay duration in length so it is a great entry point for both beginners and experts.
+It offers access to the heart of the BWCAW via a seemingly unlimited number of routes.

 Permits | Seven entry permits granted per calendar day (May 1st – September 30th). |